 Moreover, the roots of this message reach back into Old Testament times.
 You might hesitate to call Isaiah a Foursquare preacher, but the prophet certainly was a proclaimer of the Foursquare gospel.
 Isaiah prophesied concerning Jesus Christ as Saviour and Healer: “But he was wounded for our transgressions, he was bruised for our iniquities: the chastisement of our peace was upon him; and with his stripes we are healed: (Isaiah 53:5).
 The New Testament applies this very prophecy to Jesus as Saviour and Healer (cf. 1 Peter 2:24).
 Isaiah also foretold the phenomena of Acts 2:4 and the baptism of the Holy Spirit: “For with stammering lips and another tongue will he speak to this people” (Isaiah 28:11).
 St. Paul’s application of this prophecy to speaking in tongues demolishes the objection sometimes presented that Isaiah 28:11 is not pertinent to the Pentecostal gifts (cf. 1 Corinthians 14:21).

 Isaiah further foretold the Coming King: “Behold, the Lord God will come with strong hand, and his arm shall rule for him: behold, his reward is with him, and his work before him” (Isaiah 40:10) How similar is that promise to the very words of Jesus, “Behold, I come quickly; and my reward is with me” (Revelation 22:12)!

-The message of Jesus the Saviour, Baptizer, Healer, and Coming King stands firmly rooted in the Old Testament prophecy.
+The message of Jesus the Saviour, Baptizer with the Holy Spirit, Healer, and Soon Coming King stands firmly rooted in the Old Testament prophecy.
 But it is when we turn to New Testament fulfillment that this gospel blazes in its brightest brilliance.